rafm1101/phoibe/phoibe/geography/README.md

 - `config`: Gathered configurations used throughout the subpackage.
 - `geometry`: Definition of rays as representatives in 2D world.
+- `profiles`: Generate 1D profiles along rays.
 - `fieldsampler`: Sample from 2D fields.
-- `profiles`: Generate 1D profiles along rays.
-- `analyse`: Computations: Functional interface for single locations.
-- `results`: Gather and provide results.
+- `results`: Gather and provide results for single locations.
-- `analyzer`: Computations: Interface for full T-RIX assessment.
+- `evaluate`: Computations, functional interface for single locations.
 - `trix`: T-RIX computations and evaluations.
+- `analyzer`: Interface for full T-RIX assessment.
+- `writer`: Serialise the assessment results.

 Within `crs`: